wlsaylor/wlsaylor/README.md

 I'm starting a second act: working towards becoming a full stack web developer.
 I remember learning some rudimentary skills back in the Geocities days, but didn't catch the coding bug until recently.
 I started out with online tutorials learning the web development basics: HTML, CSS, and JavaScript.

-With Cedar Mountain Software I found an opportunity to engage my soft skills carried over from a career in retail management, and also to dig into learning MySQL and Symfony.
+With Cedar Mountain Software I have found a great opportunity to dig into learning MySQL and Symfony.
+I leverage my skill carried over from retail to help create flexible solutions for our clients.

 I recently started learning with Promineo Tech to better my web development skills.
 In their 18 week front end boot camp, I am learning JavaScript, HTML, CSS, and React.js.